N8WM/dva-bot/README.md

 - **Creating Threads**
   Use `/thread create <name>` in an active hub channel to start a new discussion.
 The provided name becomes the thread’s title and appears immediately in the TOC.
 You can also create a new thread just like you normally would.

-- **Closing Threads**
+- **Deleting Threads**
-  Threads can be closed either by using `/thread close` from within the thread or from the hub channel.
-In the hub channel, a dropdown menu lists all active threads for easy selection and closure.
-You can also close a thread just like you normally would.
+  Threads can be deleted either by using `/thread delete` from within the thread or from the hub channel.
+In the hub channel, a dropdown menu lists all threads for easy selection and deletion.
+You can also delete a thread just like you normally would.